simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 For all detectors, the following plots are produced:

 * 2D histogram of pixel hit positions
+* 2D histogram of pixel read in but not added to an event
 * 1D histogram of the pixel timestamps
 * 1D histogram of the pixel ToT - currently not filled
+* 1D histogram of number of pixels per event
+* 1D histogram with the number of pixels aeveraged over 1k events as function of event number

 ### Usage
 ```toml